mdominguezd/s11_cats_report.github.io/sections/introduction.md

 A discovery service that recently has become widely used for the exploration of big geo-data is Spatio-Temporal Asset Catalog (STAC).
 Through the standardization of spatio-temporal metadata, STAC simplifies the management and discovery of big geo-data [@brodeur_geographic_2019].
 This service works by organizing the data into catalogs, collections, items, and assets stored as lightweight JSON formats (See @tbl-stac-comps) [@durbha_advances_2023].

 Moreover, there are two types of STAC catalogs: static and dynamic.
 Static catalogs are pre-generated and stored as static JSON files on a cloud storage.
 Static catalogs follow sensible hierarchical relationships between STAC components and this feature makes it easy to be browsed and/or crawled by.
 Nevertheless, these catalogs cannot be queried.
-On the other hand, dynamic catalogs are generated as HTTP- based APIs (\[STAC API\](<https://github.com/radiantearth/stac-api-spec/>)) that respond to queries dynamically.
-More specifically, these catalogs will show different views of the same catalog depending on queries that usually focus on the spatio-temporal aspect of the data [@noauthor_stac-specbest-practicesmd_nodate].
+On the other hand, dynamic catalogs are generated as APIs that respond to queries dynamically.
+Notably, dynamic catalogs will show different views of the same catalog depending on queries which usually focus on the spatio-temporal aspect of the data [@noauthor_stac-specbest-practicesmd_nodate].

-##### STAC fundamentals {.unnumbered}

-A Catalog built under STAC specifications is composed by:

 | **STAC components** | **Description**                                                                                          |
 |----------------------------------------|--------------------------------|